Risk budget portfolios with convex Non-negative Matrix Factorization: Non-negative matrix factorization for portfolio allocation

+For the intra-cluster weights, we propose to use an Equal Risk Contribution (ERC) allocation.
+Since the assets are highly correlated within each cluster $C_j$, we can assume that the pairwise correlations are equal and elevated. \citet{Maillard60} shows that weights of an ERC portfolio do not depend on the correlations of the asset if they are equal ($\rho_{ij} = \rho$ for all $i,j$).
+In that case, the ERC portfolio is obtained with the inverse volatility allocation:

+where $\sigma_i$ is the volatility of the asset $i$.
+If on top we assume that the assets within each cluster have the same risk-adjusted expected return, which can be estimated with the Sharpe ratio ($\operatorname{SR} = \mu_i/\sigma_i$ for asset $i$), then the ERC allocation is optimal for a Markowitz type investor.
+The final weight for each asset is simply the intra-cluster weight rescaled by its associated inter-cluster weight, that is $a_i = a_i^j \times c_j$.

+In other words, the NMFRP allocation is simply the inverse-variance weight at the cluster level rescaled by the individual inverse-volatility weight within each cluster.
 This allocation reflects the disparities between asset classes more accurately than the simple inverse-variance allocation.
-Indeed, when we are dealing with a global portfolios with various asset classes, for example, bonds, stocks, cryptos and Forex, the goal is to take advantage of the diversification effect from the relatively low correlation between assets classes.
+Indeed, when we are dealing with a global portfolio with various asset classes, for example, bonds, stocks, cryptos, and Forex, the goal is to take advantage of the diversification effect from the relatively low correlation between asset classes.
 Nevertheless, they might have different volatility levels.
 Typically, Forex and bonds have low volatility while stocks have high and cryptos have extremely high volatility.
-By applying an inverse-variance allocation to this universe, cryptos would have close to 0 allocation, neutralizing any potential diversification effect from the crypto class.
+By applying an inverse-variance allocation to this universe, cryptos would have close to 0 allocations, neutralizing any potential diversification effect from the crypto class.
 When using an allocation at the cluster level, the assets belonging to another cluster are disregarded when computing the individual weights.
-HRP and the proposed autoencoder based allocation achieves that goal.
+HRP and the proposed NMFRP achieve that goal.

-\paragraph{AutoEncoder and convex NMF Risk Contribution Weights - AERC\textit{W} and NMFERC\textit{W}} There are two main issues with the previous approach.
-First, the intra cluster weight for asset $i$, $a_i^c$ is defined as an inverse-variance weight within cluster $j$.
-However, this allocation only makes sense if the cluster covariance is quasi-diagonal.
-In our model, as in HRP, there is no guarantee that the assets within each cluster have low correlation, on the contrary, the opposite is expected to happen.
-Thus, the inverse-variance weighting seems inappropriate and a good alternative could be an ERC allocation within each cluster, that takes into consideration non-diagonal terms of the intra cluster covariance matrix.
-Second, this previous allocation does not leverage the model-based approach as it does not take into consideration the actual factor loading values, $w_{ij}$.